Chhaya-08/nasscom-vsd-soc-design/README.md

 # Standard Cell Integration and Optimization in Openlane
 **1. Understanding Design Rules:**
   -Ensure the width of cells is an odd multiple of the grid boxes.

 **2. Standard Cell Characterization:**
    -Standard cell descriptions are located in library files at the extreme corners (slow, fast, typical).
    -Each library file defines the temperature conditions and multiple parameters for the cell under different conditions.

 **3. Connecting Standard Cells to Openlane:**

      -Integrate the standard cell libraries with Openlane.
-     - Invoke Openlane and rerun the synthesis stage to include the standard cells:
+     - Invoke Openlane and rerun the synthesis stage to include the standard cells.

 **4. Optimizing Timing:**
   -To correct TNS (Total Negative Slack), WNS (Worst Negative Slack), and slack:
 i)	Adjust synthesis strategies.